What IDEA Says

 Transition services are those services that assist a toddler with a disability and his or her family to experience a smooth and effective transition from the early intervention program under Part C to the child's next program or other appropriate services, including services that may be identified for a child who is no longer eligible to receive Part C or Part B services.

-Application Requirements: Intra-agency and Interagency Agreements and Opt-Out Policy
+Application Requirements: Interagency and Intra-agency Agreements and Opt-Out Policy

-Under §303.209, each state application must include a description of the policies and procedures it will use to ensure a smooth and effective transition for infants and toddlers with disabilities under the age of three-years and their families from receiving early intervention services under Part C of IDEA to preschool or other appropriate services, or exiting the program for infants and toddlers with disabilities.
-This section identifies the changes made as they affect the transition requirements for all toddlers with disabilities receiving services under Part C of the IDEA before those toddlers turn three-years old.
+Under §303.209, each state application must include a description of the policies and procedures it will use to ensure a smooth and effective transition for infants and toddlers with disabilities under 3-years old and their families from receiving early intervention services under Part C of IDEA to preschool or other appropriate services or exiting the program for infants and toddlers with disabilities.
+This section identifies the transition requirements for all toddlers with disabilities receiving services under Part C of the IDEA before those toddlers turn three-years old.

 - §303.209(a)(3) requires that all lead agencies, including those in which the state educational agency (SEA) is the lead agency, to establish an interagency or an intra-agency agreement between the early intervention program under Part C of IDEA and the preschool program under section 619 of Part B of IDEA.